 Voss Folkemuseum, Farm Visit, & Stave Church

-This morning, we take a short walk from our hotel to the Voss Folkemuseum to be transported back in time.
-When the Museum was founded in 1917, one of its goals was to preserve the old farmstead at Mølster (Mølstertunet), where all the buildings still stand where they were once built.
+After breakfast, we take a short walk from our hotel to the Voss Folkemuseum to be transported back in time.
+When the museum was founded in 1917, one of its goals was to preserve the old farmstead at Mølster (Mølstertunet), where all the buildings still stand where they were once built.
 The wooden walls of the buildings have been weathered brownish-grey and the roofs are covered with turf or ancient slates.
 Inside the old farmhouse the walls still give off the pungent smell of smoke from the open hearth.

-As we depart, we take the steep serpentine road leading down the front side of the mountain.
-A spectacular view of Sivlefossen appears half way down the mountain as melting water plunges over the cliff edge, making its way from the mountains to the fjord.
+As we depart, we take the steep serpentine road leading down the front side of the mountain between two cascading waterfalls.
+To the north is the Sivlefossen waterfall, and to the south, the Stalheimsfossen waterfall.
+As melting water plunges over the cliff edge it makes its way from the mountains to the fjord.

 Early this afternoon, we visit the Hopperstad Stave Church in Vik.
 Believed to have been built around 1130, it is one of the oldest stave churches in existence.
 Inside, we see examples of carvings from the Middle Ages, and a guided tour of the church offers insight into the era connecting modern day Christianity and Viking beliefs.

-In the mid-afternoon, we cross the Sognefjord and reach the township of Balestrand to check in to our fjordside hotel.
+Later today, we cross the Sognefjord and reach the township of Balestrand to check in to our waterfront hotel.

 Kviknes HotelBalestrand, Norway